 The backing of a major corporate entity brought a myriad of changes to the accepted outdoor festival model in the hopes of actually turning a profit.
 The entire show was filmed and broadcast live on television and radio across the country for those who couldn’t see it for themselves in person.
 Deep Purple’s set would later become the first full-length concert to be sold on VHS (and was eventually issued on CD).
 The amenities at the venue itself made Woodstock look like a POW camp and perhaps most shocking of all, it ran on time.

 In fact, the only black mark on the California Jam through the years has been the behavior of Deep Purple, who, as the second-to-last act on the night, followed Black Sabbath.
 Guitarist Ritchie Blackmore chose to mark the otherwise celebratory mood of the occasion by throwing guitars and equipment into the crowd and attacking a camera that got in his way.
 A pyrotechnic effect later blew up one of his amplifiers causing the stage to catch fire, which was thankfully put out before any real harm or damage could be done.
 After their set was over, Deep Purple climbed aboard helicopters and high-tailed it out of Speedway leaving Emerson, Lake & Palmer to pick up the pieces.

 While not as renown as some of the bigger festivals that came before or after, the California Jam presented a real turning point in the history of rock.
-It marked the beginning of corporatization of the live, large-scale music event which reached its nadir with Woodstock ’99 and the end of the free-form, “if we make money great, if we don’t, we don’t” iconic events that are remembered so fondly today.
+It marked the beginning of the corporate influx into large-scale music events, which reached its nadir with Woodstock ’99 and the end of the free-form, "if we make money great, if we don’t, we don’t" iconic events that are remembered so fondly today.